We have partnered with ECONYL® and are using ECONYL® yarn to turn regenerated nylon into most comfortable underwear.

 From regenerated raw material to Nylon 6 polymers

-Two types of ECONYL® yarns are produced: carpet yarns are used in the creation of synthetic carpet floorings, while textile yarns are used for garments: sportswear, swimwear, socks…
+Two types of ECONYL® yarns are produced: carpet yarns are used in the creation of synthetic carpet floorings, while textile yarns are used for underwear, sportswear, swimwear, socks…

 The process starts at the beginning by designing products that are suitable for remanufacturing.
 It finishes with the collection and regeneration of post-consumer waste.
 It is a process that forms a closed-loop production cycle in the truest sense.